massline.info

 Communist Party of India (M-L) [Chandra Pulla Reddy Group]

 Chandra Pulla Reddy was originally associated with T. Nagi Reddy in the Andhra Pradesh Coordination Committee of Communist Revolutionaries.
-In 1971 he split off to form his own group, and then around 1975 merged it into the CPI(ML) [S. N. Singh] group.
+In 1971 he split off to form his own group, and then around 1973 (or 1975?) merged it into the CPI(ML) [S. N. Singh] group.
 That group in turn merged with another group to become the CPI(ML) Provisional Central Committee in 1977.
-In 1980 C. P. Reddy broke with the S. N. Singh group and formed his own CPI(ML) organization.
+In 1980 C. P. Reddy broke with the S. N. Singh group and formed his own CPI(ML) organization again.

 That group has apparently evolved into being one of the many CPI(M-L) Janashakti factions.